move-elevator/typo3-image-compression/README.md

 > [!IMPORTANT]
 > Before running the CLI command, ensure your TYPO3 file index is up to date.
 Use the scheduler task **"File Abstraction Layer: Update storage index"** to update the index.

+### System Information Toolbar

+The extension displays the current API usage (TinyPNG) or compression statistics in the TYPO3 backend toolbar.

+### Status Report

+A detailed compression report is available in **Admin Tools > System Reports**.
+It shows the active provider, compression statistics for original and processed files, and API usage for TinyPNG.

+### File Metadata

+The compression status of individual files is displayed in the file metadata form (sys_file_metadata).
+Edit a file's metadata to see whether it has been compressed, and any error messages if compression failed.

 ## 💛 Acknowledgements